clouducate/awsvpcb/README.md

 AWSVPCB.ASSIGNMENT.CREATE # – This script accepts a mandatory assignment number (no default).
 The script then stops and destroys existing assignment instances, DNS entries and ELB targets if any exist.
 The script then expects an assignment# directory (where # is the assignment number)to exist in the "secfiles" directory or AWS manifest S3bucket where the awsvpcb.assignment#.json can be found and loaded.
 The script then creates assignment instances and firewall rules.

-AWSVPCB.ASSIGNMENT.START – Starts instances, Creates ELB (if applicable and just during the first start), Associates Client VPN endpoint to subnet, Creates Route 53 DNS zone and entries, Creates Route 53 Inbound endpoints.
+AWSVPCB.ASSIGNMENT.START – Starts instances, Creates ELB (if applicable and just during the first start), Associates Client VPN endpoint to subnet (if VPN is used instead of Bastion server), and Creates Route 53 DNS zones.
 This scripts can run multiple times without destroying any work.

-AWSVPCB.ASSIGNMENT.STOP – Stops instances, Saves Route 53 DNS entries, Destroys Route 53 DNS zone, Disassociate Client VPN endpoint from subnet, Deletes Route 53 Inbound Endpoints.
+AWSVPCB.ASSIGNMENT.STOP – Stops instances, Saves Route 53 DNS entries, Destroys Route 53 DNS zone, and Disassociates Client VPN endpoint from subnet (if applicable).
 This script can run multiple times without destroying work.

 AWSVPCB.ASSIGNMENT.DESTROY – Destroys existing assignment ELB and instances.
 This script is called by AWSVPCB.ASSIGNMENT.CREATE and destroys all the work done on assignment.

 AWSVPCB.DIAGLOG - This script gathers all the relevant information from the students AWSVPCB directories and AWS VPC and sends it to an S3 bucket for review.
-All the files are placed in the S3Bucket defined in the vpcb-config file.
+All the files are placed in the S3Bucket as defined in the vpcb-config file.

-AWSVPCB.MANIFEST.DISPLAY - This script pormpts the user for which manifest to display (VPC or Assignment and the relevant #).
+AWSVPCB.MANIFEST.DISPLAY - This script prompts the user for which manifest to display (VPC or Assignment and the relevant #).
 The script then reads the designated manifest and displays what was extracted and would be loaded into the registry of the awsvpcb-scripts.
 This is a good way to test whether your json is properly formatted and accepted.
 Note that this does not validate the json, just displays what loading it would do.
 #
 #
 #
 VPC JSON FILES
 #
-The awsvpcb-scripts.zip file includes a sample json configuration file in the "secfiles/vpc0" directory.
+The awsvpcb-scripts.zip file includes two json configuration file in the "secfiles/vpc0" and "secfiles/vpc1" directories.
 AWSVPCB allows for the definition of multiple VPCs (default is vpc0), however, there could only be one defined in AWS for a given AWS account at one time.
-In addition due to the fact the each time you create a VPC a new OVPN file is generated, it's recommended that you limit the number of VPCs used in one course.
-For CTS-4743, for exampe, we only use one VPC for the entire semester and use the assignment json files to adjust the environment.
-VPCs can be created, registered and destroyed.
+We typically only have students create one VPC for the entire semester and use the assignment json files to adjust the environment.
+However, VPCs can be created, registered and destroyed as needed.
 Registering a VPC entails comparing the dynamic files within the "procs" directory with what is actually in AWS.
-All VPC json parameters are required, albeit the number of subnets, possibleInstanceNames and PossibleELBs is variable.
+Most VPC json parameters are required, albeit the number of subnets, possibleInstanceNames and PossibleELBs is variable.
 The sample VPC json file includes all the parameters currently available.
 The below is a summary of these parameters:

 VPC-VPCCIDR(required): The range of IPs available for the VPC in CIDR notation